AMWA-TV/bcp-008-02/docs/Overview.md

 Devices MUST be able to reset ALL status transition counter properties in the following two ways:

-* When a sender activation occurs
+* When a sender activation occurs if `autoResetCounters` is set to `true`
-* When a client invokes the `ResetStatusTransitionCounters` method
+* When a client invokes the `ResetCounters` method

-The `autoResetStatusTransitionCounters` property allows clients to configure if ALL status transition counter properties automatically reset with each Sender activation (by default devices MUST have this enabled).
-If this is enabled, senders MUST reset ALL status transition counter properties to 0 after each activation.
-Devices MUST allow setting the `autoResetStatusTransitionCounters` property to a value of `true` and MAY allow setting the property to `false`.
+The `autoResetCounters` property allows clients to configure if ALL counters automatically reset with each Sender activation (by default devices MUST have this enabled).
+If this is enabled, senders MUST reset ALL counters to 0 after each activation.
+Devices MUST allow setting the `autoResetCounters` property to a value of `true` and MAY allow setting the property to `false`.
 This supports use cases where users do not want to reset automatically after each activation.

 ### Sender overall status